 The first problem manifest here is that you’ll end up with a lot of material, especially if you’re shooting anything feature-length.
 It’s imperative to come up with an organizational method that you prove via testing and that you’ll stick to.
-Take a look at some Marvel stats above; this should make it apparent why media needs to be accounted for, analyzed, organized and made searchable and available to teams of individuals.
+Looking at the Marvel stats above should make it apparent why media needs to be accounted for, analyzed, organized and made searchable and available to teams of individuals.

 On shows of the aforementioned size, much of this editorial organization work falls to the assistant editor(s), which you’ll frequently see abbreviated as “AE”.
 In a nutshell, the AE’s primary job is organizing and prepping footage for the editor and having the technical savvy to troubleshoot and fill in workflow gaps.
 There’s a bit of language here, but this video is insightful as we start to understand more specifically what an assistant editor does.
 There is often a high degree of technical ability expected from an assistant editor.
 A seasoned editor may even trust an assistant enough to let them begin a rough assembly edit of a scene.
 In this case, the job requires both a technical ability and creativity.
 Here’s a brief list of responsibilities in order:

 But the definition of an AE is changing quickly.
 The effects of technological advances and shrinking budgets generally mean fewer people are wearing more hats in post production.
 If assistant editing is your dream, a multi-faceted skillset will greatly increase your chances of success.
 This post from Reddit is very revealing: